anitaa1990/Android-Cheat-sheet/README.md

   * By default, Fragments are destroyed and recreated along with their parent Activity’s when a configuration change occurs.
 Calling ```setRetainInstance(true)``` allows us to bypass this destroy-and-recreate cycle, signaling the system to retain the current instance of the fragment when the activity is recreated.</br>

-* <b>Difference between FragmentAdapter vs FragmentStateAdapter?</b></br>
+* <b>Difference between FragmentPagerAdapter vs FragmentStatePagerAdapter?</b></br>
-  * <b>FragmentAdapter</b>: the fragment of each page the user visits will be stored in memory, although the view will be destroyed.
+  * <b>FragmentPagerAdapter</b>: the fragment of each page the user visits will be stored in memory, although the view will be destroyed.
 So when the page is visible again, the view will be recreated but the fragment instance is not recreated.
 This can result in a significant amount of memory being used.
 FragmentPagerAdapter should be used when we need to store the whole fragment in memory.
 FragmentPagerAdapter calls ```detach(Fragment)``` on the transaction instead of ```remove(Fragment)```.
-  * <b>FragmentStateAdapter</b>:  the fragment instance is destroyed when it is not visible to the User, except the saved state of the fragment.
+  * <b>FragmentStatePagerAdapter</b>:  the fragment instance is destroyed when it is not visible to the User, except the saved state of the fragment.
 This results in using only a small amount of Memory and can be useful for handling larger data sets.
 Should be used when we have to use dynamic fragments, like fragments with widgets, as their data could be stored in the savedInstanceState.Also it won't affect the performance even if there are large number of fragments.</br>